mark-hahn/imprea/README.md

 Imperative reactive framework (DSL) for node and the browser.

 ReactiveX is a very powerful reactive framework with a functional foundation.
 Imprea is a framework that provides the capabilities of ReactiveX but using an imperative foundation.
-As many features of ReactiveX as possible are provided in impera.
+As many features of ReactiveX as possible are provided in imprea.

 ### Philosophy